Canada Deportation | Complete Guide to Deportation in Canada

 • Missed Removal Date: If you do not leave as instructed, CBSA may issue a Canada-wide arrest warrant.

-• Detention: CBSA may detain you in an immigration holding center or provincial jail.
+• Detention: CBSA may detain you in an immigration holding centre or provincial jail.

 • Escorted Removal: You may be removed from Canada under supervision.